 “I’m just hoping those incubi in the entrance won’t become an issue later, we must likely have to get rid of them first to leave this place, don’t you think?”
 Leann asked.

-No Leann, don’t worry about them, believe me they’re loyal to me.
-I would prefer to have them there in case Tanya or anything else gets back, they can become useful later.
+“No Leann, don’t worry about them, believe me they’re loyal to me.
+I would prefer to have them there in case Tanya or anything else gets back, they can become useful later.”

 “I will trust you Sheryl but you need to start cutting the cord with these entities, you clearly don’t belong here, more than weakened, you look sick and I’m pretty sure is this place, this obscure energy is draining you the longer you stay.
-On the other hand those demons might be plotting against you, probably consorting with higher rank demons, this is hell Sheryl, don’t forget that.”
+On the other hand, those demons might be plotting against you, probably consorting with higher rank demons, this is hell Sheryl, don’t forget that.”

-I hated to admit it but she was right, whatever plan we had we need to put it to motion and honestly, I was becoming weaker and weaker, that I had to sit on my skin leathered throne which Leann found disgusting and terrifying.
+I hated to admit it but she was right, whatever plan we had we need to put it to motion and honestly, I was becoming weaker and weaker, that I had to sit on my skin leathered throne.
 In that moment without being stopped by my incubi, Lilith breaks in the chamber and with a defiant attitude says:

 “A queen not fit for her throne; you should have stayed in the outside world.
 You are rotting slowly and there’s no magic this time that can save you.
 Not from me.”

-Leann yelled at her; “leave this place!
+Leann yelled at her; “Leave this place!
 Now!”
 Leann even started a praying in what seemed to be Latin, something that wasn’t for the likes of Lilith.

 With clear disgust, Lilith stormed out the place leaving us alone and knocking down the guard incubi I had in the entrance.
 Fortunately, after recovering themselves, the guards came in to check on us, to see the place in complete mess.

 The guards looked at Leann, probably wondering who was that woman and what was she doing here?
-But they just went back outside to keep an eye on the chamber, I stood up and told them, do not allow anyone else here, that is your sole purpose here, don’t fail me again.
+Thinking it was another enemy disguised, they went ahead and tried to attack Leann.
+I gathered the few energies I had left, I stood up and yelled at them, “Back off now!
+She is not a foe!
+Do not allow anyone else in, that is your sole purpose here, don’t fail me again.

 They nodded in agreement but I knew they were no match for the power of Lilith, she could storm the place again anytime soon.

-Tanya was still lurking around, still angered, being aware she was not welcome anymore, that was probably a time-ticking bomb ready to burst.
+Tanya was still lurking around, still angered, being aware she was not welcome anymore, that was probably a time-ticking bomb ready to blow.
 I was expecting anything from her at this point, she could have even opened up a portal, skipping the guards but fortunately she didn’t.

-Leann said, “let’s try to use the mirror the same way I did, can you try opening a portal?
+Leann said, “Let’s try to use the mirror the same way I did, can you try opening a portal?
 I already tried to use Hecate’s same symbol, to cross back out but it’s not working, probably due to the dark energy here Sheryl.”

-I tried before Leann but I’m not strong enough anymore.
+“I tried before Leann but I’m not strong enough anymore.”

 “What about the red stone?
 Do you still have it?”

-It’s in me Leann, when I defeated one of the sphynxes, I grabbed it and it went straight to my chest becoming part of me.
+“It’s in me Leann, when I defeated one of the sphynxes, I grabbed it and it went straight to my chest becoming part of me.”

 “That is so strange, haven’t heard of stones doing that, have you tried to get it out of you? with a spell or something?”

-Not yet.
-I spoke.
+“Not yet.”
+Sheryl spoke.